Actipro/Avalonia-Controls/Documentation/topics/conversion/converting-to-v24-1.md

 ---
 # Converting to v24.1

-## Avalonia UI Dependency
+## Avalonia Dependency

-Updated the minimum Avalonia UI dependency from v11.0.5 to v11.0.7.
+Updated the minimum Avalonia dependency from v11.0.5 to v11.0.7.

 ## RingSlice